 - a.
 Category I New Colleges to be encouraged States: Arunachal Pradesh, Assam, Bihar, Jharkhand, Jammu, Kashmir, Ladakh, Manipur, Mizoram, Nagaland, Odisha, Sikkim, Tripura, West Bengal. - b.
 Category II New Colleges may permitted only if the promoters are well established educational trust and come out with clear vision, mission and understanding as to how it will contribute to growth and development of architecture in the region, besides satisfying other parameters.
-States: Andhra Pradesh, Meghalaya, certain districts of Rajasthan, Uttar Pradesh (East, West & central), Maharashtra, Karnataka, Telangana, and Tamilnadu as mentioned in Table 8.2 - c.
+States: Andhra Pradesh, Meghalaya, Rajasthan (South and West), Uttar Pradesh (East). - c.
 Category III Very low priority.
-States: Chattisgarh, Goa, Gujrat (Saurashtra and Kutch), Haryana (NCR region), Himachal Pradesh, Karnataka (other than Bangalore, Mysore regions and districts of Table 8.2), Madhya Pradesh, Maharashtra (other than Pune, Mumbai, Nagpur, Kolhapur regions and districts of Table 8.2), Puducherry, Punjab, Telangana(other than districts of Table 8.2) Uttarakhand. - d.
+States: Chattisgarh, Goa, Gujrat (Saurashtra and Kutch), Haryana (NCR region), Himachal Pradesh, Karnataka (other than Bangalore, Mysore regions), Madhya Pradesh, Maharashtra (other than Pune, Mumbai, Nagpur, Kolhapur regions), Puducherry, Punjab, Telangana, Uttarakhand. - d.
 Category IV No new colleges to be granted as of now.
-States: Andaman and Nicobar, Chandigarh, Dadra and Nagar Haveli, Daman and Diu, Delhi, Gujrat (Other than Saurashtra and Kutch), Haryana (NCR), Karnataka (Bangalore, Mysore regions), Kerala, Lakshadweep, Maharashtra (Mumbai, Pune, Nagpur, Nashik and Kolhapur regions), all remaining districts of Rajasthan, Tamilnadu, Uttar Pradesh not mentioned in Table 8.2 - 2.
+States: Andaman and Nicobar, Chandigarh, Dadra and Nagar Haveli, Daman and Diu, Delhi, Gujrat (Other than Saurashtra and Kutch), Haryana (NCR), Karnataka (Bangalore, Mysore regions), Kerala, Lakshadweep, Maharashtra (Mumbai, Pune, Nagpur, Nashik and Kolhapur regions), Rajasthan (Northeast), Tamilnadu, Uttar Pradesh (West and Central). - 2.
 Number of Practicing Architects in the region. - Minimum 200 architects must be in active practice within one hour travelling distance of proposed institution for each 40 seats intake. - 3.
-Locations should preferably be in urban area of urban fringe area having population more than 5,00,000.
+Locations should preferably be in urban area of urban fringe area having population more than 5,00,000. - 4.
+At least 1000 seats available in +2 level institutions within the district offering science stream.

-- 4. At least 1000 seats available in +2 level institutions within the district offering science stream. - 5.
-Relaxation in location (Category) may be considered if promoted by trust/ society formed and run by architects OR having minimum 25 years existence with good financial standing, experience in running professional higher education institutions and good academic reputation. - 6.
+- 5. Priority will be given if promoted by trust/ society formed and run by architects OR having minimum 25 years existence with good financial standing, experience in running professional higher education institutions and good academic reputation. - 6.
 Priority will be given for state/ central non-private universities to establish constituent college of architecture and colleges/institutions to be started by Union/ State government, irrespective of location (Category). - 7.
 Any new institution will be granted initial intake of 40.
-Only after the first batch completes three years, application for additional intake will be considered, irrespective of it's location (category) provided such institution satisfies other criteria and also following - - a. average admissions in last three academic years is more than 80% of sanctioned intake. - b.
+Only after the first batch completes three years, application for additional intake will be considered provided such institution falls into Category I or II in terms of location, satisfies other criteria and also - - a. average admissions in last three academic years is more than 80% of sanctioned intake. - b.
 80% of required full time teachers' positions must be filled with majority of teachers in employment with that institution for more than 2 years and Principal in place for more than three years. - c.
 At least 60% students have passed in all subjects. - 8.
 Maximum intake at first year B. Arch. shall at any point not exceed 120.